JHRobotics/softgpu/softgpu.md

 This wrapper is translating 3Dfx Glide to OpenGL.
 Currently is supported only Glide2x and Glide3x.
 This wrapper isn't ideal but I making slowly progress.
 Glide for DOS is not supported and support is not planed.
 You can use DOS Glide with [QEMU-3Dfx](https://github.com/kjliew/qemu-3dfx), but binaries no included in SoftGPU package.

+#### MiniGL

+This wrapper was designed to translate OpenGL to (3DFX proprietary) Glide2 or Glide3 API.
+Usually used for Quake 2/3 engine based games.
+Since Voodoo 3 was abandoned to native OpenGL implementation.
+OpenGlide9x now supports these wrappers results OpenGL → Glide → OpenGL transport.
+But why to do this?
+There is 2 situations: 1st is fail-safe, so incorrect installation/setup (wrappers were parts of some distributions) can work somehow.
+2nd is for games that will not work correctly with Mesa3D OpenGL implementation.

+**Usage**

+You need some original files:
+- Voodoo2 driver (V3.02.02), from [here](http://falconfly.3dfx.pl/minigl.htm) or [my mirror](https://files.emulace.cz/voodoo2-30202.zip)
+- 3dfx MiniGL (V1.49, from [here](http://falconfly.3dfx.pl/minigl.htm) or [my mirror](https://files.emulace.cz/minigl149.zip)

+From Voodoo2 driver copy `3dfxVGL.dll`, `3dfxSpl2.dll` and `3dfxSpl3.dll` to *WINDOWS/SYSTEM* folder.
+For games: (GL)Quake, Quake 2, Half Life, Heretic 2, Hexen 2 and Sin copy individual **.dll* from MiniGL archive to game directory (usually there is file with same name, overwrite it).
+I'm currently recommending to use MiniGL for these games:

+- Soldier of Fortune
+- Quake 2 (with vGPU10)
+- Sin (with vGPU10)
+- Heretic II (with vGPU10)

+For Quake 3 and RTCW is OpenGlide disabled, because it causes more problems than benefits.

 ### VRAM and GMR